News

 It’s all getting trippy now, with glitchy edits coming in – their torsos just briefly slid from the rest of their bodies.
 Madness.

-'Seiya Soiya' is a 'go for it' type chant specifically used at the Shinto festival of Sanja Matsuri, which takes place every May.
-Large elaborate shrines are carried around during the festival, requiring up to 40 people each to support them using their shoulders, while onlookers chant 'Seiya soiya'.
+‘Seiya soiya’ is a ‘go for it’-type chant specifically used at the Shinto festival of Sanja Matsuri, which takes place every May.
+Large elaborate shrines are carried around during the festival, requiring up to 40 people each to support them using their shoulders, while onlookers chant ‘Seiya soiya’.

 That is the sign of kitsune, or the fox, that she’s making there.
-There is an elaborate backstory to the BABYMETAL mythos, involving plans coming from the Fox God to manager/producer Kobametal and then being passed on to the members of the band.
+There is an elaborate backstory to the BABYMETAL mythos, involving plans coming from the Fox God to KOBAMETAL and then being passed on to the members of the band.
 The Fox God’s goal is for their music to spread all over the world.

 This song is, of course, in Japanese.
 According to SU-METAL in Billboard: “Its lyrics portray a strong will to go on, no matter what happens in your life.
 We play shows with strong wills so we can relate with the lyrics in Karate.
 We'll be delighted if listeners can feel positive energy by listening to this song.”

 Karate is a martial art, of course, developed in Japan in the 18th and 19th centuries.
-It will make its debut as an Olympic event in 2020.

 4:21